aroetter/EEPROMProgrammer/README.md

  both the operator numbers, and the result number.
 4. *READONLY*.
 Just print out the values of the EEPROM.

 In addition, to verify things are working, this repo saves the written values (aka output from READONLY mode), of each of the three different EEPROM contents.
+See the files EEPROMContents.*.txt

 In general, see src for documentation.